joshelser/accumulo-devserver/README.md

 # Introduction

 Spins up a VM with Hadoop, Zookeeper and Accumulo.
-Version numbers can be specified in the provision.sh file
+Version numbers can be specified in the provisioning.sh file

 # Getting Started